I build software that solves real problems.

 The other thing I care about is how it gets built.
 I’d rather spend an extra day on tests than ship something that falls over the second a real number of users show up.
 At Finrep that ends up looking like a bit of everything: frontend most days, backend when something needs writing, devops and automation when something keeps breaking.
 Startup math, basically.
 You don’t stick to one job.

 Two things from outside the day-to-day, since you’re still here.
-I won a national 24-hour hackathon on Stellar with a product-authenticator for medicine supply chains (scan the QR, trace the whole journey from manufacturer to your hand).
-And I was tech lead for Ambition, a 700-person hackathon with 150+ repos and roughly twice the sponsor coordination a 24-hour event has any business with.
-Both the kind of thing you sign up for exactly once, and somehow remember every detail of.
+I won a national 24-hour hackathon on Stellar with a product-authenticator for medicine supply chains.
+Scan the QR on a strip, the chain of custody walks back manufacturer-to-pharmacist-to-you, and a fake box has no story to tell.
+And as technical lead of the Google Developer Group, I organised Ambition, a 700-person hackathon with 150+ repos and more sponsor coordination than a 24-hour event has any business with.
+You only sign up for these once.
+The reason you remember them is that something always breaks at 3am and the fix is always more boring than you want it to be.

 A small selection of work sits below.
 The full version is one email away.

-If anything here lined up with what you’re building, whether it’s a role, a freelance contract, or just a conversation, email’s the fastest path.
-Freelance usually goes like this: you tell me the problem on a call, and if it’s something I can do well, you’ll have a proposal back in 24–48 hours.
+If anything here lined up with what you’re building, whether it’s a role, a freelance contract, or just a conversation, the calendar’s the fastest path.
+Grab a slot that works for you.
+Freelance usually goes like this: you tell me the problem on the call, and if it’s something I can do well, you’ll have a proposal back in 24–48 hours.
 If I can’t do it well, I’ll say so.
 Happens rarely, but it happens.

 With care,